Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from partial to global GS in mutually coupled time-delay systems

-The coupled equations~(\ref{eqn1}) and (\ref{eqn2}) are integrated using the Runge-Kutta fourth order method.
-The MTLEs are the largest Lyapunov exponents of the evolution equation of $\dot{\Delta}_{i}\equiv\dot{x}_{i}-\dot{x}^{\prime}_{i},~i=1,2,3,4$.
+The coupled equations~(\ref{2coupa}) and (\ref{2coupb}), with the nonlinear functions $f_{1}$ and $f_{2}$ as given in equations (\ref{eqn1a}) and (\ref{eqn1b}), respectively, are integrated using a Runge-Kutta fourth order method.
+The MTLEs are the largest Lyapunov exponents of the evolution equation of $\dot{\Delta}_{i}\equiv\dot{x}_{i}-\dot{x}^{\prime}_{i},~i=1,2$.
 The Lyapunov exponents are calculated using J. D. Farmer's approach \cite{lakshmanan10}.
 In Fig.~\ref{fig5}, we have plotted the various characterizing quantities based on our numerical analysis.
 The red (light gray) continuous line in Fig.~\ref{fig5}(a) shows the MTLE ($\lambda^{(1)}_{MTLE}$) of the MG systems $(x_{1}, x_{1}^{\prime})$ and the blue (dark gray) dotted line depicts the MTLE ($\lambda^{(2)}_{MTLE}$) of the PWL systems $(x_{2}, x_{2}^{\prime})$ as a function of the coupling strength.
 Figure \ref{fig5}(b) shows the CC and CPR of the main and auxiliary MG time-delay systems as red (light gray) filled and open circles, respectively, and the CC and CPR of the PWL systems are represented by the blue (dark gray) filled and open triangles.
 Initially, for $\varepsilon=0$, both $CC_{1,1^{\prime}}$ and $CC_{2,2^{\prime}}$ are nearly zero, indicating the desynchronized state when both $\lambda^{(1)}_{MTLE}$ and $\lambda^{(2)}_{MTLE}>0$ which confirm that CS (GS) is unstable.
 If we increase the coupling strength, $CC_{2,2^{\prime}}$ and $CPR_{2,2^{\prime}}$ start to increase towards unity and at $\varepsilon^{(2)}_{c}\approx 0.26$, $CC_{2,2^{\prime}}=1$ ($CPR_{2,2^{\prime}}=1$), where $\lambda^{(2)}_{MTLE}<0$, which confirm the simultaneous existence of GS and PS in the PWL system, while the MG system continues to remain in a desynchronized state ($CC_{2,2^{\prime}}\approx 0.2$ and $\lambda^{(1)}_{MTLE}>0$) (partial GS).
 Further, if we increase the coupling strength to a threshold value $\varepsilon^{(1)}_{c}\approx 0.5$, a global GS occurs where both $CC_{1,1^{\prime}}$ and $CC_{2,2^{\prime}}$ become unity and $\lambda^{(1)}_{MTLE}$ and $\lambda^{(2)}_{MTLE}$ become negative.
 The transition of the MTLE of the auxiliary and its original systems from positive to negative values as a function of the coupling strength strongly confirms the existence of an attracting manifold.
-To be more clear, for the value of the coupling strengths in range of global GS, a negative value of the MTLE assures the convergence of the perturbed trajectories in the synchronization manifold (CS between the main and auxiliary systems and GS manifold between the main systems).
+To be more clear, for the value of the coupling strength in the range of global GS, a negative value of the MTLE assures the convergence of the perturbed trajectories in the synchronization manifold (CS between the main and auxiliary systems and GS manifold between the main systems).
 The convergence corroborates the attracting nature of the synchronization manifold.
-Further, normally one may expect that the systems with lower dynamical complexity will converge to GS manifold first, followed by the system with higher dynamical complexity \cite{zheng02}.
-But in our studies we encounter a contrary behavior, where the PWL system with three positive LEs reaches the GS manifold first (at $\varepsilon^{(2)}_{c}\approx0.26$) and then the MG system (with two positive LEs) converges to the GS manifold at $\varepsilon^{(1)}_{c}\approx0.5$ confirming the existence of a transition from partial to global GS in distinctly nonidentical time-delay systems.
+Further, normally one may expect that the systems with lower dynamical complexity will converge to the GS manifold first, followed by the system with higher dynamical complexity \cite{zheng02}.
+But to our surprise, we encounter a contrary behavior, where the PWL system with three positive LEs reaches the GS manifold first (at $\varepsilon^{(2)}_{c}\approx0.26$) and then the MG system (with two positive LEs) converges to the GS manifold at $\varepsilon^{(1)}_{c}\approx0.5$ confirming the existence of a transition from partial to global GS in structurally different time-delay systems.